Implementation and performance analysis of efficient grid-free integral wall models in unstructured-grid LES solvers: Numerical aspects of wall-model implementation in unstructured LES solver

 \subsection{Predetermination of Quadrature points and associated error}

 An important caveat of using Gauss-quadrature technique for ODE wall-model implementation is that the user needs to prescribe the number of quadrature points for integral evaluation beforehand.
-Although a similar requirement exists for the FV-based method in terms of choosing the number of wall-model grid points, however it must be emphasized that the Gauss-quadrature being a spectral method utilizes basis functions to approximate the integrand and as such is more prone to producing a spurious velocity profile in case of the quadrature points being insufficient to approximate the underlying velocity profile.
+Although a similar requirement exists for the FV-based method in terms of choosing the number of wall-model grid points, however it must be emphasized that the Gauss-quadrature being a spectral method utilizes basis functions to approximate the integrand, and as such is more prone to producing a spurious velocity profile if insufficient quadrature points are used to approximate the underlying velocity profile.
 This is especially the case for extremely high Reynolds number, where the number of quadrature point requirement increases significantly, as depicted in figure \ref{fig:GQ_spurious_profile}.

-One possible remedy is to compute the $L_{2}$ error of the predicted velocity profile against an extremely fine ($Q>200$) case which acts as a reference velocity profile.
+One possible remedy is to compute the $L_{2}$ error of the predicted velocity profile against an extremely fine ($n>200$) case which acts as a reference velocity profile.
 However, this additional check imposes a significant overhead and might possibly degrade the performance of this method.
 It should however be noted that the cost of Gauss-quadrature is significantly lower than FV method even for $n_{GQ}>>n_{FV}$ due to the cost scaling shown in figure \ref{fig:cost_vs_n}, allowing us to prescribe a large number of quadrature points and still get better performance than the traditional FV method.
 This point will be further expanded upon in \S\ref{sec:GQ_perform}.

-\section{Performance considerations and Validation}
+\section{Performance considerations and validation}